Kristen Silverberg: Career

 Silverberg also served as Senior Adviser to Paul Bremer when he was Administrator of the Coalition Provisional Authority in Iraq—reportedly "because she was interested in the work, and not at the behest of the White House."
 She has been described as a "rising star" in the White House, and as "one of the White House's most trusted behind-the-scenes aides."

 Prior to coming to work for the White House, Silverberg served as a law clerk, first to Appellate Court Judge David B. Sentelle, and later to Supreme Court Justice Clarence Thomas.

-She currently sits on the advisory board for Washington, DC nonprofit America Abroad Media.
+She sat on the advisory board for Washington, DC nonprofit America Abroad Media until 2018.

 Personal life

 Silverberg was born in 1970 in Alpine, Texas to Rhoda and Eric Silverberg.
 Silverberg is a graduate of Harvard University and The University of Texas School of Law (1996).
 She wrote an article (PDF) in 2002 encouraging fellow alumni to seek legal careers in government.

-On May 24, 2008 she married Paul V. Lettow at the Lady Bird Johnson Wildflower Center in Austin, Texas; Lettow is the son of Charles F. Lettow, who since July 2003 has been a judge of the U.S. Court of Federal Claims.
+On May 24, 2008, she married Paul V. Lettow at the Lady Bird Johnson Wildflower Center in Austin, Texas; Lettow is the son of Charles F. Lettow, who since July 2003 has been a judge of the U.S. Court of Federal Claims.